Elected to Division Two 1908

 1st October 2007 a

 In 1882 a group of North London teenagers formed Hotspur FC, named after the combative Henry Percy, "Harry Hotspur" of Shakespeare's Henry IV (Part I) whose descendents owned land in the neighbourhood.
 There are no records of what the team wore in their first season but, as they played just two matches, is is likely the boys wore whatever they could get hold of.
-At the club's first AGM in August 1883 it was agreed that navy jerseys (widely available and inexpensive) would become their official colours with the addition of the letter "H" on a red shield.
+At the club's first AGM in August 1883 it was agreed that the club colours would be "dark blue jerseys, white breeches, dark blue stockings and cap."
+The Romance of Football (1921) adds the information that a scarlet shield emblazoned with the letter "H" was worn on the left side of the jersey.

 The name was changed to Tottenham Hotspur in April 1884, possibly to avoid confusion with the older Hotspur FC (formed 1878 and located in Wimbledon by 1886).
 For a while the lads turned out on Tottenham Marshes and scuffles occasionally broke out with rival teams over the best pitches.
 In 1885 the club cancelled a fixture to watch the professionals of Blackburn Rovers win the first of three consecutive English Cup finals.
 So impressed were they that the club adopted Rovers' blue and white halved shirts.
 In 1885 Spurs entered the London Association Cup and played their first competitive match against St Albans FC, winning 2-0.
 A photograph taken before this game indicates that a Maltese Cross appeared on the chest.
 Later a letter "H" was worn on the shoulder.